Dealing with Gurstel Law Firm in Minnesota: What You Need to Know

 If you’ve already paid the debt in full, you can’t be garnished for more money.
 Similarly, if you’ve negotiated a payment plan to resolve a debt and you’re current on that payment plan, a debt collector can’t garnish you.

 Most garnishments happen after a court judgment has been entered.
-What if the court judgment is vacated, though?
+What if the court judgment is vacated or satisfied, though?
 If the collection judgment is wiped out, then the collector's power to conduct a garnishment is wiped out.

 Improper pre-judgment garnishment